Updated: May 2008

 Michael W. Balfe 'was born on 15 May 1808, at 10 Pitt Street (changed to Balfe Street, in 1917), Dublin, Ireland.

 Young Balfe demonstrated significant musical abilities from an early age.
-In Dublin he took violin and music lessons with the well established musician James Barton and composer William (Rourke) Rooke (1794-1847), and with others in Wexford.
+In Dublin he took violin and music lessons with the well established musician James Barton and composer William (Rourke) Rooke (1794-1847), and with Meadows in Wexford.

 1.2) The Child Prodigy performs at the Rotunda Concert Rooms, Dublin